square/kotlinpoet/README.md

   void dismiss(Message message);
 ```

-Use `$T` when referencing types in Javadoc to get automatic imports.
+Use `%T` when referencing types in Javadoc to get automatic imports.

 Download
 --------